How Can I Choose the Right Weight Loss Plan for Me?

 5 Reasons You Should Get Medical Advice?

-Many patients ask why it is so important to get medical advice before embarking on a weight loss plan.
+Many patients ask why it is so important to get medical advice before embarking on a weight loss strategy plan.
 Here are the 5 top reasons medical advice is important:

 Your GP and dietitian can help you assess whether any existing medical problems are contributing to your weight gain or obesity.
 For example, thyroid levels are often low in women over 40.